joeltg/next-rest/README.md

 This library is a minimalist framework for writing typesafe validated REST APIs for next.js in TypeScript.

-Status: functional and feature-complete, although the usage interface is likely to change.
+Status: ⚠️ functional and feature-complete, although the usage interface is likely to change ⚠️

 Features: